peteash10/blog.peteashton.com/_posts/2017-04-14-confirmation_bias_etc.md

 category: "Art"
 ---

-***Typo warning:*** *I find I cannot properly proofread my work until it's been public for a day.
-This hasn't been properly proofread yet.
-There will be typos.*

 Since submitting my big funding application for [Instructions For Humans](http://art.peteashton.com/instructions-for-humans/) three weeks ago, and with three week to go until I hear if I'm getting it or not, I've been in a weird kind of limbo were I don't want to start anything major just in case but I can't just switch off.
 A new carpentry habit has helped (I seem to be making a new addition / improvement to the rabbit shed whenever the sun is out) but mostly I'm doing lots of thinking.
 This is good, in that I'm thinking about things, but it's also dangerous, because I'm thinking about things with no tangible way of realising them.
 There's also the realisation that the funding application, while solid and realistic, is not a very good outline of the actual art, because it's not for that.
 Its for funding, and translating it back into "the art I want to make" has been a surprisingly tricky thing to do.

 Thankfully I'm not alone and have discussed this with (or articulated it at) a few people over the last week, mainly my fellow [Goodbye Wittgenstein](http://art.peteashton.com/goodbye-wittgenstein/) alumni and the [Show And Tell](http://art.peteashton.com/showandtell/) group, which has helped a lot.
 Conversations like these help me put my thoughts into words but they also provide an environment for ideas to glom together and resurface from my memory; ideas that I'd had or concepts I'd gotten interested in but had forgotten about.
 It's a little like the process of applying for funding pushed them all away for the sake of clarity and I've been slowly dragging them back into the light, only now with the benefit of clarity.